Meet the Team

 Dr. ReFaey has co-authored 12 book chapters, more than a dozen peer-reviewed papers and several patents.

-Dr. Ruiz's research focuses on the modulation of tumor microenvironment in glioblastoma aiming to improve cellular therapy using genetically engineered stem cells.
+Dr. Ruiz Garcia's research focuses on the modulation of tumor microenvironment in glioblastoma aiming to improve cellular therapy using genetically engineered stem cells.
 Under the mentorship of Daniel M. Trifiletti, M.D., the project was awarded a competitive grant that allows for further study into the implications of tumor microenvironment interactions in glioblastoma multiforme (GBM) treatment.
-His clinical research interest centers around finding better ways to safely treat brain tumors patients through brain mapping techniques, minimally invasive approaches and stereotactic radiosurgery.
+His clinical research interest centers around finding better ways to safely treat patients with brain tumors through brain mapping techniques, minimally invasive approaches and stereotactic radiosurgery.

-Dr. Ruiz truly believes in helping and empowering others.
-For example, he chose to spend his year of rural service in an underserved community in the middle of the jungle where he served as the only physician in charge.
+Dr. Ruiz Garcia truly believes in helping and empowering others.
+For example, he chose to spend his year of rural service in an underserved community in the middle of a jungle where he served as the only physician in charge.
 Currently, he coordinates the efforts of Mission:BRAIN for Peru.

-In his free time, Dr. Ruiz enjoys running, playing the guitar and navigating 3D neuroanatomical relationships.
+In his free time; Dr. Ruiz Garcia enjoys running, playing the guitar and navigating 3D neuroanatomical relationships.

 Dr. Vivas-Buitrago's project with the lab's basic neurosurgery research team focuses on neurogenesis in the subventricular zone and the role it plays in brain cancer throughout its development and progression.
 He also works on emerging technology translation to the surgical and academic fields.